3 Days in Paris, France — Posh First Timer’s Guide

 ibis Paris Gare Montparnasse Catalogne

-Downstairs, you’ll find a friendly bar where you can order snacks and drinks at any time of the day —we enjoyed a few Kir royals along with some late night pizza.
-During the mornings in the surrounding seating area you’ll find a breakfast buffet with a wide variety of fresh, quality products: baked goods including baguettes, a hot corner with scrambled eggs and smoked brisket, plus many fruits, cold meats, and cheeses.
-While we didn’t include breakfast in our reservation rate, we were very jealous each morning as the spread looked quite scrumptious!
+Downstairs a friendly bar serves snacks and drinks any time of day—I devoured Kir royal along with late night pizza.
+During the mornings in the surrounding seating area a breakfast buffet appears with a variety of fresh, quality products: baked goods including baguettes, a hot corner with scrambled eggs and smoked brisket, plus fruit, cold meat, and cheese.
+While I didn’t add on breakfast, I was very jealous each morning as the spread looked scrumptious!

 Moxy Paris Charles de Gaulle Airport